Virtual-Coffee/task-challenges/task-challenges/_example-task-challenge.md

 **Creator:** XYZ
 **Source/Author:** ChatGPT

+## The Challenge

+Create a simple backend API to manage a collection of resources (e.g., articles, tasks, or any other entity).
+This challenge will help to understand your thinking process and judge your skill level.

-## Prerequisites
+### Prerequisites

 - Basic JavaScript and Node.js
 - Express.js
 - MongoDB (or any other database of your choice)
 - Basic knowledge of RESTful API principles

-## The Tech
+### The Tech

 - Node.js
 - Express.js (for creating the API)
 - MongoDB (for storing data; you can use Mongoose for easier interaction)
 - Postman or any other API testing tool

-## The Challenge

-Create a simple backend API to manage a collection of resources (e.g., articles, tasks, or any other entity).
-This challenge will help to understand your thinking process and judge your skill level.

 ### For Beginner Level